 Friends of Trees inspires people to improve the natural world around them through a simple solution: Planting Trees.
 Together.

 Friends of Trees was founded in 1989 by Portland resident Richard Seidman.
 Inspired by a national Global ReLeaf program, Richard wanted to create an organization that both helped the environment and brought people together through the act of planting trees in Portland neighborhoods.
 Today, Friends of Trees is a nationally recognized, regional leader in improving the urban tree canopy and restoring sensitive natural areas—through programs delivered by thousands of volunteers.
-Friends of Trees greens our region while building community.
+Friends of Trees greens our region while growing community.

 Since our founding Friends of Trees has planted 800,000+ trees and native plants with thousands and thousands and thousands of volunteers in 120+ neighborhoods in six counties across two states.